Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 6 minutes

-While crime headlines paint a mixed picture, many South Carolina cities consistently report crime rates far below the national average, offering families, retirees, and professionals something increasingly rare: everyday safety without giving up affordability or long-term value.
+While crime headlines paint a mixed picture, many South Carolina cities consistently report crime rates far below the national average, offering buyers something increasingly rare: predictable safety alongside stable ownership costs

 This data-driven guide breaks down: